EMDR Therapy: Relief from PTSD and Anxiety – Mindsterk

 The Power of Combination: EMDR Therapy and Psychotherapies

 Using EMDR with other therapies, like CBT, creates a powerful duo.
 EMDR focuses on healing from trauma.
-CBT helps change negative thoughts and behaviors.
+CBT helps change negative thoughts and behaviours.
 Together, they address both past hurts and present challenges.

 This merger brings a full-circle approach to treatment.
 EMDR heals the emotional pain from trauma.
 CBT provides strategies for coping with now, changing negative thoughts, and building better habits.